Petro-Canada: Founding

 In 1973, world oil prices quadrupled due to the Arab oil embargo following the Yom Kippur War.
 The province of Alberta had substantial oil reserves, whose extraction had long been controlled by American corporations.
-The government of Prime Minister Pierre Trudeau and the opposition New Democratic Party felt that these corporations geared most of their production to the American market, and as a result little of the benefit of rising oil prices went to Canadians.
+The government of Canada Prime Minister Pierre Trudeau and the opposition New Democratic Party felt that these corporations geared most of their production to the American market, and as a result little of the benefit of rising oil prices went to Canadians.
 During debates in the Canadian House of Commons, for example, Tommy Douglas supported the new Crown Corporation by saying: "It should be remembered that the people of Canada have paid billions of dollars to enlarge and enrich foreign oil companies, and only now, belatedly, are we setting up an economic vehicle to develop our petroleum resources for the benefit of Canadians."

 Trudeau's Liberals were then in a minority government and dependent upon the support of the NDP to stay in power.
 The idea also fit with the growing movement toward economic nationalism within the Liberals.
 The Liberals and NDP passed the bill over the opposition of the Progressive Conservative Party led by Robert Stanfield.

 Crown Corporation (1975–1991)

 Petro-Canada was founded as a Crown Corporation in 1975 by an act of Parliament.
 It started its operations on 1 January 1976.
 The company was given C$1.5 billion in start-up money and easy access to new sources of capital.
 It was set up in Calgary, despite the hostility of existing oil firms.
 Its first president was Maurice Strong.
 The Progressive Conservatives (PCs), then led by Albertan Joe Clark, were opponents of the company, and advocated breaking it up and selling it.
-However, they were unable to proceed with these plans during their brief time in power.
+However, they were unable to proceed with these plans during their brief time in power in 1979–80.

 With the establishment of Petro-Canada, the federal government transferred its 45% stake in Panarctic Oils Ltd. and its 12% stake in Syncrude to the newly established company.
 In 1976, Petro-Canada purchased Atlantic Richfield Canada, in 1978 Pacific Petroleums, and in 1981 the Canadian operations of Petrofina.
 Most of the original Petro-Canada refineries and service stations were acquired from BP Canada in 1983.

 The company became popular outside of Alberta as a symbol of Canadian nationalism.
 It quickly grew to become one of the largest players in the traditional oil fields of the west as well as in the oil sands and the East coast offshore oil fields.

 When the Liberals returned to power in 1980, energy policy was an important focus, and the sweeping National Energy Program was created.
 This expanded Petro-Canada, but was seen as detrimental to Alberta's economy.
 The PC government of Prime Minister Brian Mulroney (1984–1993) stopped using Petro-Canada as a policy tool (also abandoning the National Energy Program with it), and it began to compete fully and successfully with the private sector companies while abandoning its founding principles of economic nationalism.